 3. Leadership Requires Vision, Goals, and Plans

-The boys are shown several video clips with the theme of Finding Your Vision/Creating a Future.
+The boys and girls are shown several video clips with the theme of Finding Your Vision/Creating a Future.
 They learn that “if you can see it, you can be it.”
-Each Scout develops his personal vision for what future success looks like.
+Each Scout develops his or her personal vision for what future success looks like.

 4. Toolbox of Leadership Skills